-1.1 Conyers Dill & Pearman and its affiliated entities including Conyers Client Services (collectively “Conyers”, “us” “our” and “we”) is committed to maintaining the security, confidentiality and privacy of your Personal Data.
+1.1.
+Conyers Dill & Pearman and its affiliated entities including Conyers Client Services (collectively “Conyers”, “us” “our” and “we”) is committed to maintaining the security, confidentiality and privacy of Personal Data.

-1.2 “Personal Data” means information associated with a specific identifiable individual but does not include information about corporate or commercial entities.
+1.2.
+“Personal Data” means information associated with a specific identifiable individual (“Data Subject”) but does not include information about corporate or commercial entities.

-2.2.
+3.2.
 For the purposes of the European Union’s General Data Protection Regulation and the Cayman Islands’ Data Protection Law, Conyers collects and processes Personal Data and acts as a data controller.
-In delivering our services to you, your Personal Data that is collected through our website or by any of our staff may be transferred between our servers and offices, including our data centre, which is located in Toronto, Canada.
-As such our various offices may act as joint data controllers of your Personal Data.
+In delivering our services, Personal Data that is collected through our website or by any of our staff may be transferred between our servers and offices, including our data centre, which is located in Toronto, Canada.
+As such our various offices may act as joint data controllers of Personal Data.
 Our London office acts as our European Union representative.

-3.1.
-In addition to Personal Data provided to us by you through our staff or website, we may also collect information that is publicly available.
+4.1 In addition to Personal Data provided to us through our staff or website, we may also collect information that is publicly available.
 The Personal Data we may hold includes: